nodejs/node/doc/api/test.md

 node --test-reporter=spec --test-reporter=dot --test-reporter-destination=stdout --test-reporter-destination=file.txt
 ```

-When a single reporter is specified, or the default reporter is used,
+When a single reporter is specified, the destination will default to `stdout`,
-the destination , unless a destination is explicitly provided.
+unless a destination is explicitly provided.

 ## `run([options])`